sumukhakaparthi/Movie-analysis/README.md

 1. Which genres is most popular in movie making ?
 2. Which Genre has more popularity within audience ?
 3. Are movie releses incresing with time?
-4. Visualisation of yearly revenue with time
+4. Visualisation of yearly revenue with time.